fluxninja/aperture/docs/content/architecture/architecture.md

 service performance and workloads, including information on customer tiers, request types, and other relevant attributes.

-The Controller works by:

-1. Using declarative, often referred to as a "control circuit" to understand collected metrics.
-2. Making decisions on load throttling, workload prioritization, and auto-scaling other actions based on applied policy, making sure the application works within Service-Level Objectives (SLOs).

-The Controller's policies are based on the principles of Observability-driven closed-loop automation, which continuously track deviations from service-level objectives (SLOs) and calculate recovery or escalation actions.
+The controller uses declarative policies, expressed as a control circuit, to analyze the collected metrics and make decisions on load throttling, workload prioritization, and auto-scaling to ensure that the application operates within the specified SLOs.
+The controller's policies are based on the principles of Observability-driven closed-loop automation, which continuously track deviations from service-level objectives (SLOs) and calculate recovery or escalation actions.

-The Controller's policies are stored in a policy database and are managed using the Kubernetes Custom Resource Definition (CRD) API, allowing users to configure and modify policies as needed.
+The controller's policies are stored in a policy database and are managed using the Kubernetes Custom Resource Definition (CRD) API, allowing users to configure and modify policies as needed.
 The controller interacts with Aperture Agents to enforce the policies and ensure the reliable operation of cloud-native